camunda/camunda-docs/docs/components/best-practices/modeling/choosing-the-dmn-hit-policy.md

-### Collect: Deciding Which Groups of People May Review an Order
+### Collect: deciding which groups of people may review an order

 With hit policy *collect* you do not care about the order or any interdependencies in between your rules at all.
 Instead you just "collect" independent rules and just care about the question which rules are applicable to your specific case.